Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 * Have an average ride time that is almost twice the one of the members.
 * Have a peak of average ride time from 10 a.m. to 2 p.m.
 * Have the longest ride time and number of rides during the weekend.
-* Have their most frequent stations close to the seaside and parks
+* Have their most frequent stations close to the seaside and parks.

 Members:
 * Have half the average ride time of the casual riders.